-My name is Stephan Mathieu, I’m a musician and producer working in the field of electroacousic music since 1990.
-I have released 60 records and CDs of my own music on international labels as well as on my own Schwebung imprint, and created various site-specific sound installations.
+My name is Stephan Mathieu, I have a background as a musician and producer working in the field of electroacousic music since 1990.
+I have released 60 records and CDs of my own music on international labels as well as on my own Schwebung imprint, and created site-specific sound installations for spaces all over the world.
 Here are some thoughts on my approach to mastering and sound in general.Sound Scope

 In 1997 I made a radical shift from being a drummer towards producing music with computers.
 I soon worked as an engineer and teacher in a traditional electronic music studio in France where I could set up an experimental analog lab around vintage components by ARP, Crumar, EMS, Moog, New England Digital and Roland, as well as a digital production studio featuring the latest ProTools 24-Bit audio technology.
 In 2001 I became an associate professor for Sound and Digital Concepts at the University of Art and Design of Saarbrücken, where I was invited to conceive and established two more ProTools based studios.
 During my research for the roots of audio reproduction I started collecting mechanical-acoustic gramophones and records from the early 1900s.
 I love how they transport sound in an archaic, yet stunningly beautiful way.
 Recorded Sound as an Illusion